cpcdoy/LKR_project/README.md

 # LKR_project

-A project describing Structural Information Theory using Prolog.
+A project describing and factorizing Structural Information Theory using Prolog.

+You will find a PDF explaining the content of this project at the root.